JiaxiongQ/NeuS-HSR/README.md

 We will release our code and dataset soon!

+## Acknowlegement
+Our code is built on [NeuS](https://github.com/Totoro97/NeuS) project.

+Our real-world dataset is constructed by following [NeRF++](https://github.com/Kai-46/nerfplusplus) project.

+Thanks for these great projects!

 ## Citation
 If you use our code or method in your work, please cite the following:
 ```